 The University of Vermont welcomes applications from international students.

-English Proficiency: International students for whom English is not their first language must demonstrate English profiency.
-The University of Vermont requires a minimum iBT score of 90 (577 paper-based TOEFL) or a minimum band IELTS scores of 6.5.
-Official score reports must be sent from the testing agency to UVM.
-For TOEFL, visit http://www.ets.org.
-For IELTS, go to http://www.ielts.org.
-If an international student has attended a U.S. institution for three or more years, or attends an international or American school with instruction in English for three or more years, or, in rare circumstances, if a combination of evidence exists which otherwise demonstrates a student's English language proficiency, the Office of Admissions has the discretion to and may waive the requirement for TOEFL or IELTS scores on a case-by-case basis.
+International students for whom English is not their first language must demonstrate English proficiency.
+The University of Vermont offers multiple ways to meet English proficiency including a minimum iBT TOEFL score of 80 or a minimum IELTS score of 6.5, additional options for meeting English proficiency can be found on the International Admissions website.
+If an international student has attended a U.S. institution for three or more years, or attends a school with instruction in English for three or more years, or, in rare circumstances, if a combination of evidence exists which otherwise demonstrates a student's English language proficiency, the Office of Admissions has the discretion to and may waive the requirement for an English proficiency test on a case-by-case basis.

-Form I-20: International students requiring an F-1 student visa to begin studies at the University of Vermont must complete an I-20 request form and submit it to UVM’s Office of International Education.
-The I-20 form can only be issued when a student has been formally admitted to UVM and has provided proof of sufficient financial support to cover educational expenses for one full academic year.
-The student must provide documentation for all sources of financial support.
-Financial documents must be submitted in English, state an exact currency amount (preferably in U.S. dollars) and be less than six months old at the point of submission for I-20 issuance.
+International students requiring an F-1 or J-1 student visa to begin studies at the University of Vermont must complete a New Student Immigration Document Request and submit it to UVM’s Office of International Education.
+These documents can only be issued for programs that UVM has been approved for – online programs are not eligible.
+The UVM immigration form can only be issued when a student has been formally admitted to UVM and has provided proof of sufficient financial support to cover educational expenses for one full academic year.
+After students confirm intent to enroll, the Office of International Education will automatically contact students to allow them to initiate their request.

 Transfer Credit for International Students